platyplus/authentication-server/README.md

-# Passport.js Auth JWT Boilerplate
+# Authentication server with Passport and JWT

 This is a sample auth JWT service for authenticating requests to the Hasura GraphQL Engine.
-This boilerplate also exposes login and signup endpoints.
-Note that this boilerplate can also be used in webhook mode in using the `/webhook` endpoint.
+This also exposes login and signup endpoints.
+Note that this repository can also be used in webhook mode in using the `/webhook` endpoint.

+The endpoints to manage users are very limited (it is only possible to create a new user through the `/signup` endpoint).
+This is kind of a choice as this service is meant to be used for authentication only.
+The user and roles management can be done through the Hasura Graphql Engine or any other service accessing to the same database.

 ## Rationale

-### Schema
+TODO:

+## Database schema

+Three tables are used:

+- `user`
+  - `id`: UUID.
+Primary key.
+Automatically generated
+  - `username`: String.
+Unique user identifier
+  - `password`: String.
+Hashed with bcrypt
+  - `active`: Boolean.
+If not active, not possible to connect with this user.
+- `role`
+  - `id`: UUID.
+Primary key.
+Automatically generated
+  - `name`: String.
+Unique role identifier
+- `user_role`
+  - `id`: UUID.
+Primary key.
+Automatically generated
+  - `role_id`: UUID.
+Foreign key that references the `id` of the `role` table
+  - `user_id`: UUID.
+Foreign key that references the `id` of the `user` table

 ## Prerequisites